-- Drag and drop audio onto the Canvas.
+- Directly drag or copy audio from your computer onto the Canvas.

-Note: It’s possible to rename or remove an audio element on the Canvas, in the Timeline or the Elements panes without affecting the matching audio resource in the Resources pane.
-That is, you delete an audio element on the Canvas, but its matching resource still remains in the Resources pane.
-If you want to completely remove an audio, delete all elements associated with it.
-Then, delete the resource file from the Resources pane.
+Note: Even if you delete an audio element on the Canvas, the corresponding audio still remains in the Resources pane.
+To completely remove an audio, you must delete all audio elements associated with it.
+Then, delete the audio from the Resources pane.

 Audio elements have their unique playback attributes.
 These attributes appear in the Media section of the Properties pane.

 - Duration: Duration of the audio in milliseconds.

 - Volume: Set the volume of the audio in the range [0, 100%].
 This property is animatable.

 - Autoplay: Allow the audio to automatically play on the timeline and desktop browsers.

 - Loop: Make the audio replay automatically from the beginning after it finishes.